GeorgeSserwadda/AWS_BatteryAnalysis/README.md

-Battery Analysis and Issue Detection:
+Battery Analysis and Issue Detection
-README

 Overview
 This script performs battery analysis and issue detection for a set of stations, evaluating their performance based on various key metrics.
 The key performance indicators (KPIs)